DoroMartoski/SFAdvancedAdmin/Objects and Applications 19%.md

 * Topic Assignment Triggers

 **Service Setup flows offer a guided step-by-step experience to walk you through setting up various support features like email support, integrating with Twitter and Facebook, and enabling a Knowledge base**

+#### Sales tools
+**Opportunity Workspace**:
+* you can enhance your sales users’ workflow by customizing the sales path and the activity timeline to their needs
+* if your company uses a team selling approach, you can split your opportunity revenue by using opportunity splits in Lightning Experience.

+#### Path
+* guides users through each stage of your company's sales process
+* helps users stay focused on important tasks so they can close deals or complete work quickly
+* You can create a unique path for each record type for **leads, opportunities, quotes, and custom objects**.
+* Provide guidance for success content, like links to Chatter posts and videos, tips, or policy reminders—anything that can help sales reps get closer to sealing the deal.
+* Keep your system performance optimal by creating sales paths that have 20 or fewer stages.
+* Consider labeling sales paths for regions or industries, like “Steel Industry Sales Path.”
+* If you set up record types, you can have one path for each record type.

+#### Activity Timeline
+* tracks meetings, tasks, calls, and emails.
+Reps can see what they’ve done and what they still have left to do for each opportunity, lead, account, and contact.
+* The configuration of page layouts and record types affects the tabs in the activity composer.
+Don’t see the tabs for calls, tasks, events, or emails in the activity composer?
+Adjust your page layouts, record types, and user permissions.
+* In the activity timeline, you can customize the display and order of fields when an activity is expanded for events, tasks, and logged calls.
+* The description field for events and the comments field for tasks also always appear in the timeline, although they aren’t available in the compact layout.

+ #### Opportunity Kanban view
+ * select kanban from displays menu on all list views except Recently Viewed
+ * The records in the Kanban view are based on the selected list view.
+Reps can’t view the Kanban for Recently Viewed list views
+ * Records are separated based on record type
+ * A yellow triangle on an opportunity card can indicate three types of alerts: overdue tasks, no open activities, or no activity for 30 days
+ * Users can click the triangle to create tasks and events right from the card.
+ * Items on the board vary based on which list view is open.